-SECR requirements are different for public and private companies, but at a high level, SECR mandates companies to disclose three metrics and two pieces of commentary:
+SECR requires companies to disclose three metrics and two pieces of commentary:

-- 1. Total energy consumption: Most organizations can calculate this by adding their gas and electricity bills.
+- Total energy consumption: Most organizations can calculate this by adding their gas and electricity bills.
 Unquoted organizations and LLPs must also include fuel purchased for all business travel beginning and ending in the UK. - 2.
-Scope 1 and 2 greenhouse gas (GHG) emissions: These include all direct emissions from companycontrolled infrastructure, and all emissions associated with the purchase of electricity, steam, heat, and cooling.
-Quoted companies under SECR additionally need to disclose emissions from business travel in rental cars or employee-owned vehicles, where the company is responsible for purchasing the fuel. - 3.
+Scope 1 and 2 greenhouse gas (GHG) emissions: All direct emissions from company-controlled infrastructure, and all emissions associated with the purchase of electricity, steam, heat, and cooling. - 3.
 An emissions intensity ratio: To put your emissions in context, they must also be expressed relative to some business activity-e.g., tonnes of CO2e per dollar of turnover.
 The chosen ratio (see options in Annex F) must be considered "most appropriate" for your core business activity. - Brief commentary on actions taken: You must list all actions taken in the past year to improve energy efficiency across your infrastructure and operations. - Notes on methodology: You must make it clear how you calculated your consumption, emissions, and intensity ratio.